gojibjib/jibjib-api/deploy/README.md

 ## SaltStack

-The in `saltstack/` provided Formula is inteded to be used with agentless [Salt SSH](https://docs.saltstack.com/en/latest/topics/ssh/).
-You can either use your own environment to send commands & apply states, use a [Docker container](https://github.com/obitech/docker-salt) or via [Vagrant](https://www.vagrantup.com/).
+The in `saltstack/` provided Formula is intended to be used with agentless [Salt SSH](https://docs.saltstack.com/en/latest/topics/ssh/).
+You can either use your own environment to send commands & apply states, use a [Docker container](https://github.com/obitech/docker-salt) or use [Vagrant](https://www.vagrantup.com/).

 ### Preparation